- Coupe, convertible, or sedan

 Pricey and on the slighter side of mid-size, the 2019 Mercedes-Benz C-Class drops a beautiful cockpit, huge dollops of safety, and effortless AMG brilliance into the sport-sedan mix.

 The 2019 Mercedes C-Class runs deep with upgrades, but a quick glance won’t reveal many of them.
-Most tuck in under the skin, and that works out beautifully, since the C-Class never met a handsome angle it didn’t like.
+The changes come mostly under its skin, which works out beautifully since the latest C-Class is one of the best-looking vehicles of its kind.

 In C300 or AMG C43 spec, the 2019 C-Class flourishes with a new base engine, and revamped safety gear.
 We give it a 7.0 out of 10, with more points in play as fuel economy and safety await official numbers.
 (Read more about how we rate cars.)

 Striking in profile, no matter whether a convertible, coupe, or sedan, the 2019 C-Class hasn’t had its body altered, just tweaked.
 The grille’s gone for a diamond pattern, the ribs that cross it have been twinned.
 LED headlights and taillights brighten its outlook.
 Inside Mercedes has left the C’s fabulous style alone, save for new coffee-colored wood trim and an optional wide-screen display for infotainment.

 Power this year for the C300 issues out of a new 2.0-liter turbo-4 with stop/start, teamed to the carryover 9-speed automatic.
 With 255 horsepower, it’s up 14 hp from last year, and can squirt to 60 mph in about 6.0 seconds no matter the body style, or whether it’s fitted with all-wheel drive.
 A base steel suspension still offers an upgrade to air springs and adaptive dampers, a spendy change but well worth the transformation in handling, from firm-riding sport to all-road ready.